bagder/log/README.md

 - I merged the PR that brings the `--json` command line option and I blogged about it and how it works.

-- On Wednesday we enter [Feature freeze](https://curl.se/dev/feature-window.html) for curl and the next pending release.
-We will now only merge bug-fixes into the master branch until 7.82.0 ships in March 2, 2022.
+- On Wednesday we entered [Feature freeze](https://curl.se/dev/feature-window.html) for curl and the next pending release.
+We will now only merge bug-fixes into the master branch until 7.82.0 ships on March 2, 2022.

 - I did an online presentation called "safe code is not a coincidence" for a Swedish company on Thursday.
 It went well and felt appreciated.
 The topic is